 Elsevier launched its own chemistry preprint server named Chemistry Research Network (ChemRN) in August, too.

-This year’s Peer Review Week with the theme Recognition for Review will be held from 19th to 25th September 2016.
+This year’s Peer Review Week with the theme Transparency will be held from 11 to 17 September 2017.
 Planned activities include virtual and in-person events including webinars, videos, interviews and social media activities.

 More about Peer Review Week at https://peerreviewweek.wordpress.com/

 Overleaf is an online LaTeX and Rich Text collaborative writing and publishing tool.
 You can use a free version with storage space up to 1GB and you find a whole string of templates for different publishers.

 ShareLaTeX is an online and collaborative LaTeX editor.
 The free version includes only one collaborator.